nextauthjs/next-auth/README.md

 }
 ````

-Note: The `/auth` prefix is configurable on the server, but it is hard coded in the NextAuthClient so should not be changed.
-If you have other routes in in /auth the will not be
+Note: The `/auth` prefix is configurable on the server, but it is currently hard coded in [the client](https://www.npmjs.com/package/next-auth-client), so you probably don't want to change it.

-## Pages

-You will need to create following pages in `./pages/auth/`:

-* index.js - Sign In Page
-* error.js - Error Handling
-* check-email.js - Check Email Message
-* callback.js - Callback Page

-You can [find examples of these](https://github.com/iaincollins/next-auth/tree/master/example) included you can you can copy and paste into your project.

 ## Getting Started

-If you have an existing site, create an `index.js` file in the root of your project containing the following:
+Create an `index.js` file in the root of your Next.js project containing the following:

 ````javascript
 // Include Next.js, Next Auth and a Next Auth config